ghadd/QuarantineGO/README.md

 2.
 > Q. "What language it's better to choose when you start learing programming stuff?"

 > A. "You gotta choose really unpopular language.
-That will help you not to concentrate the "only wanted" languate, but to understand the programming origin."
+That will help you not to concentrate the "only wanted" language, but to understand the programming origin."

 3.
 > Q. "Do I have to try harder myself or ask someone for help?"

-> A. "Definitely DO NOT stop on something a lot.
+> A. "Definitely DO NOT stop on something on a long period.
 Try asking people who may know the solution or just skip the problem for a while.
 The solution is going to come to your mind suddenly."

 4.
 > Q. "Do I have to know OOP?"

 > A. "Sounds like self-answering question.
 Certainly you have to.
 This is the kind of basics every programmer must know no matter if you are using functional languages.
 Moders problems require modern solutions!"

+5.
+> Q. "What university it's better to graduate from?"

+> A. "The university doesn't really matter.
+What matters - is the place it is located.
+It's better to choose the city, which has a bunch of IT companies located in.
+That's gotta work out."